imdhruv99/GitLab-CICD/01 First Pipeline/README.md

 - This is simple pipeline created with GitLab CI
 - The output of this pipeline will be `Hello World`.
+- The Pipeline Executor is `shell` which is configured at time of Runner COnfiguration
 - The Pipeline has one GitLab Runner named as `ci`, through this GitLab runs jobs in pipeline.

 - Here is the output of GitLab Pipeline